-Headed up by Jess, our small garden is a productive space that we have adapted to suit our needs throughout the year.
-After the quiet of winter sweet scented narcissi and striped tulips burst into flower in the spring, along with speckled hellebores and fritillaria, and anemones and ranunculus in the tunnel.
-By early summer clusters of alliums, foxgloves, sweetpeas, poppies and early annuals are in flower, and the scented roses make their first appearance.
+Our own micro-flower-farm in Hampshire supplies an abundance of seasonal flowers and foliage to the Aesme studio in London throughout the year.
+After the quiet of winter sweet scented narcissi and striped tulips burst into flower in the spring, along with speckled hellebores and fritillaria, and anemones and ranunculus in the tunnels.
+By early summer clusters of alliums, foxgloves, sweetpeas, poppies and numerous early annuals are in flower, and the scented roses make their first appearance.
 In autumn we harvest Japanese anemones, buckets of richly coloured dahlias, cosmos and grasses, the final flush of colour and growth giving way to berries, seed pods and skeletal silhouettes as the year comes to an end and the garden is put to bed once more.
 From March to October bi-weekly deliveries of freshly cut flowers arrive for our weddings and workshops; following events everything is returned to the garden compost heaps, nourishing the soil for future Aesme flowers.